ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/patches/how-to-use-javascript-to-patch-your-documents.dotnet.markdown

 ## Methods, objects and variables

-Before we will move to the examples, let's look at the methods, objects and variables available:
+Before we will move to the examples, let's look at the methods, objects, and variables available:

 | ------ |:------:| ------ |
 | `__document_id` | variable | Id for current document |